Facundo Quiroga: Governor of La Rioja and federalist leader

-Quiroga's Religion
+Religious views

 For most of the first years as a powerful caudillo, Facundo Quiroga had very little to say about his own personal religion, hoping to stay out of the conflict over control of the masses between Catholicism and the emerging Argentine government.
 In 1826, however, this shifted as one of Quiroga's key motives in his intervention in the civil wars was to come to the defense of Catholicism.
-He announced that he desired to stop the attacks on "the Catholic Apostolic Roman Religion, which our lord Jesus Christ constructed at the cost of much bitterness."
+He announced that he desired to stop the attacks on "the Catholic Apostolic Roman Religion, which Our Lord Jesus Christ constructed at the cost of much bitterness".
 While it remains mostly unclear what Quiroga's personal beliefs were, he publicly supported the Catholic faith hoping to move the church's support to the Federalist side in the wars against the Unitarians.